-- ✓ Make simple descriptions of the weather - → Describe different items of clothing and associate them with particular weather conditions - ✓ Choose an activity to be done under a particular weather condition
+- ✓ Make simple descriptions of the weather - → Describe different items of clothing and associate them with particular weather conditions

 Each class should begin with the weather of the day.
 The students should be allowed to be the ones to give the weather for the rest of the term at the beginning of the class.